syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Number-Formatting.md

 ![Display the value with Percentage mode](images/percentage.png)

-N> Instead of using above [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) types, we can provide any symbol or value as string in FormatString property which will be appended with the value in [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html).
+N> Instead of using above [`FormatString`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_FormatString) types, you can provide any symbol or value as string in FormatString property which will be appended with the value in [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html).

-By passing any string , we can get the same as appended with the value of [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html).
+By passing any string, you can get the same as appended with the value of [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html).

 {% tabs %}